veleskasofiia/coursera_data_analysis_python/README.md

 **Data Visualization**

-Seaborn and Matplotlib were used in the project to create visual representations of the data.
+Seaborn and Matplotlib libraries were used in the project to create visual representations of the data.